Antonella Mularoni

-Antonella Mularoni (born 27 September 1961) is a Sammarinese jurist and politician who served as Captain Regent of San Marino from April 2013 to October 2013, alongside Denis Amici.
-Mularoni was the Secretary for Foreign Affairs from 2008 to 2012 and also served as the Sammarinese judge for the European Court of Human Rights between 2001 and 2008.
+Antonella Mularoni (born 27 September 1961) is a Sammarinese jurist and politician who served as Captain Regent from April to October 2013, alongside Denis Amici.
+A member of Future Republic, she previously served as Secretary of State for Foreign and Political Affairs from 2008 to 2012 and as the Sammarinese judge for the European Court of Human Rights between 2001 and 2008.

 Biography

 In 1986, Mularoni graduated in law from the University of Bologna and joined the Sammarinese Christian Democratic Party, initially as a member of the youth section and later of the central committee, where she focused on equal opportunities and family policies.
 That same year, the Grand and General Council approved the new family law.

 From 1986 to 1987, she held a position at the Secretariat of State for Finance, Budget and Economic Planning.
 From June 1987 to December 1990, she served as the director of the Office for Relations with the Sammarinese Communities Abroad.
 During this time, Mularoni also worked as an associate of the Permanent Representative of the Republic of San Marino to the Council of Europe from October 1989 to December 1990.

 In January 1993, she was a founding member of the newly formed Popular Alliance of Sammarinese Democrats and was elected for the first time to the Grand and General Council as a representative of the party, a position she held until 2001.
 She was then elected by the Parliamentary Assembly of the Council of Europe as a judge of the European Court of Human Rights based in Strasbourg for the 2001–2007 term, continuing to carry out her duties on the court until September 2008.
 Mularoni was succeeded by fellow Sammarinese judge Kristina Pardalos.